 Grow learner completion rates

 With increased competition for students, many HEIs are focused on their retention and completion rates.
 While much of the focus is rightly on identifying signals that show which students are at risk of dropping out, a comprehensive curriculum solution like Akari’s provides information that better matches students with courses before enrolment.
-Providing comprehensive curriculum information at the point of recruitment leads to higher completion rates.
+Providing comprehensive curriculum information at the point of recruitment leads to higher student retention and completion rates.

 By publishing curriculum content online or on paper, prospective students can get a better feel for the knowledge they are expected to have on entry to a course; what the content covered in the course consists of; how the course contributes to their learning in terms of graduate outcomes and attributes; and how the teaching and assessment workload for a course is spread over the academic semester and year.
 All of this improves the likelihood that a student engages with the subject matter, deals with the workload required and sees the link between what they are being taught and their own personal and career development.